bugixtix/speedtest-api/README.md

 ## Usage
 - Access the app in your browser at `http://localhost:5000` (or the deployed URL).
-- The results are displayed in a JSON format.
+- The results are displayed in a HTML format.

 ## Deployment
 - This app can be deployed on platforms like AWS.
 Ensure `gunicorn` is added to `requirements.txt` for production.